kthjm/pb-fch/README.md

-# personal boilerplate for front-fetch
+# personal boilerplate for front-fetch-functions

 To scratch functions for api that are `fn` and `Fn`.